 - Don’t over-read your putts: Yes, professionals look at putts from every angle.
 They also are playing for millions of dollars.
 If you want to get multiple angles, do so before your turn so that when it is your turn all you need is one last look before pulling the trigger.
 Chances are your first instinct is correct.
 Trust it.
 And never, EVER plumb-bob.
 The pros don’t even know how to use it effectively and it sure can’t help you.

 - Take multiple clubs with you to the ball: I see it all the time: you brought the club that was perfect while at the cart.
 You trek across the fairway only to realize it isn’t the right club.
 You trek all the way back to the cart and to get the right club.
 Bring a range of clubs with you, that way you always have the right one.

-- Stop searching so much: Just because you are entitled to five minutes of search time doesn’t mean you should use it.
+- Stop searching so much: Just because you are entitled to three minutes of search time doesn’t mean you should use it.
 First, hit a provisional, then go and look.
 If the only place the ball could be is nasty, stop looking.
 You don’t want to find it.